 To help you understand what the “Overcoming Challenges” essay looks like, here are a couple sample prompts.

 Currently, the Common Application asks students to answer the following prompt in 650 words or less:

 “The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?”

-For the 2019-2020 school year, MIT prompted students to write 200 to 250 words on the following:
+For the past several years, MIT has prompted students to write 200 to 250 words on the following:

 “Tell us about the most significant challenge you’ve faced or something important that didn’t go according to plan.
 How did you manage the situation?”

 In both cases, the prompts explicitly ask for your response to the challenge.
 The event itself isn’t as important as how it pushed you to grow.

 How to Choose a Topic for an Essay on Overcoming Challenges

 When it comes to finding the best topic for your overcoming challenges essays, there’s no right answer.
 The word “challenge” is ambiguous and could be used to reference a wide range of situations from prevailing over a bully to getting over your lifelong stage fright to appear in a school musical.
 Here are some suggestions to keep in mind when selecting an essay subject.

 While there aren’t many hard-and-fast rules for choosing an essay topic, students should avoid overdone topics.